What is Eco Rating?

 Eco Rating has been developed jointly by five of Europe’s leading mobile operators in close co-operation by 3rd parties that have their profession in Sustainability and Life-Cycle-Analysis.
 The development was executed by recognized international standards.
-Prior to launch, the consortium conducted a detailed analysis of in-market devices for more than 12 brands, and all manufacturers were given the opportunity to review the process and submit feedback.
+Prior to launch, the independent 3rd party conducted a detailed analysis of in-market devices for more than 12 brands, and all manufacturers were given the opportunity to review the process and submit feedback.

 For more information, please refer to ‘The Eco Rating Methodology’.

 How do I compare a phone with an Eco Rating to one without it?

 Eco Rating aims to assess as many models as possible form all participating mobile suppliers.
 However there are devices in the market that do not have an Eco Rating score.
 For devices which are not rated, consumers will have to rely on the information provided by suppliers.

 What can I do to optimise the ecological performance of my smartphone?

 - Around 80% of the greenhouse gas emissions over the lifetime of a device occur during the production stage.
 So to reduce the carbon emissions associated with a mobile phone, keep it for as long as possible before replacing it.